 Students will be given web-based assignments throughout the course to be completed in class or independently for homework.
 They will be assessed based on knowledge and performance.
-Test Prep, EHRgo, PersonAbility, and Keyboarding, be worth one point for completeness and zero points if incomplete.
-Simtics grades will be populated according to the simulation test score.
+Test Prep, EHRgo, and Keyboarding, be worth one point for completeness and zero points if incomplete.
+SIMTICS grades will be populated according to the simulation test score.
 Students must achieve the instructed score or level to receive a complete.
 Each of the five categories will be averaged separately for a grade in that category.
-The category scores will then be averaged together and will contribute 10% to the overall grade.
 These will include assignments in the following categories:

 - Test Prep

 - EHRgo

-- PersonAbility

-- Simtics
+- SIMTICS

 - Keyboarding